-a) To support East Clare as a tourism destination and promote the tourism assets of the area including Ireland's Lakelands, greenways, blueways, the Munster Vales, Brú na Bóinne and the Ireland's Hidden Heartlands tourism experience;
+- a) To support East Clare as a tourism destination and promote the tourism assets of the area including Ireland's Lakelands, greenways, blueways, the Munster Vales, Brú na Bóinne and the Ireland's Hidden Heartlands tourism experience; - b) To work with relevant stakeholders to implement the Inis Cealtra (Holy Island) Visitor Management and Sustainable Tourism Development Plan including the development of an associated visitor centre in Mountshannon; - c) To promote the Lough Derg (on the Shannon) Heritage and Nature Trail, the work of the Lough Derg Marketing Strategy Group and other future initiatives that enhance established attractions and work to promote Lough Derg and the surrounding area as a tourism destination; - d) To facilitate sustainable marina developments and associated amenities at appropriate locations inside and outside of settlements along Lough Derg and other lake areas; - e) To develop and enhance tourism products, in particular sustainable and eco-tourism; - f) To facilitate and encourage the development of new and expanded outdoor activities in East Clare such as canoeing, water sports, bird watching, mountain-biking and walking trails and to develop links to complementary facilities;

-- b) To work with relevant stakeholders to implement the Inis Cealtra (Holy Island) Visitor Management and Sustainable Tourism Development Plan including the development of an associated visitor centre in Mountshannon; - c) To promote the Lough Derg (on the Shannon) Heritage and Nature Trail, the work of the Lough Derg Marketing Strategy Group and other future initiatives that enhance established attractions and work to promote Lough Derg and the surrounding area as a tourism destination; - d) To facilitate sustainable marina developments and associated amenities at appropriate locations inside and outside of settlements along Lough Derg and other lake areas; - e) To develop and enhance tourism products, in particular sustainable and eco-tourism; - f) To facilitate and encourage the development of new and expanded outdoor activities in East Clare such as canoeing, water sports, bird watching, mountain-biking and walking trails and to develop links to complementary facilities; - g) To promote Lough Derg and the Slieve Aughty region as a tourism location and to develop a series of viewing points in the area: - h) To promote wellness and self-development facilities; spa and health complexes and agri-tourism enterprises; - i) To support the upgrade of the amenity facilities in the Ballycuggaran area; - j) To facilitate the investigation of historical sites in East Clare containing the remains of a complex of blast furnaces and iron foundries; - k) To support the development of a footpath/walking route around Lough Derg, linking Killaloe to Tuamgraney and Mountshannon; - I) To promote the implementation of the Tourism Masterplan for the Shannon 2020-2030.
+- g) To promote Lough Derg and the Slieve Aughty region as a tourism location and to develop a series of viewing points in the area; - h) To promote wellness and self-development facilities; spa and health complexes and agri-tourism enterprises; - i) To support the upgrade of the amenity facilities in the Ballycuggaran area; - j) To facilitate the investigation of historical sites in East Clare containing the remains of a complex of blast furnaces and iron foundries; - k) To support the development of a footpath/walking route around Lough Derg, linking Killaloe to Tuamgraney and Mountshannon; - I) To promote the implementation of the Tourism Masterplan for the Shannon 2020-2030. - m) To encourage the development of additional visitor accommodation and food and beverage offering in East Clare. - n) To support the identification of potential upgrades or new public transport routes and greenways to encourage sustainable tourism options for visitors to East Clare.